A Quest to the Canada Pavilion at Epcot

 Epcot’s Canada Pavilion Review

-Canada is the first pavilion to the right-hand side of the World Showcase when you leave Future World.
-If you were to go left, the Mexico Pavilion would be your first stop.
-Canada is a little misleading from the outside.
-By that, I mean it’s much larger than you would probably imagine, but that takes a little bit of exploring to figure out.
+Canada is the first pavilion to the right-hand side of the World Showcase when you leave the World Showcase Plaza from the front of the park.
+If you were to go the opposite direction, the Mexico Pavilion would be your first stop.

 Here’s what all you can expect to find while touring the Canada Pavilion.